hsianktin/hwshare_helper/README.md

 This project is a small tool for handling url-containing texts delivered by HUAWEI Share on Windows.

 ## config
-Before use, please install Python and pyperclip package.
+Before use, please install Python and associated pyperclip and pillow packages.
 Place hwshare_helper.py in the Huawei Share folder where all files received by Huawei Share are placed.

 ## usage
 You may run hwshare_helper.py in the background by run the following script in Huawei Share folder in the terminal.